2018 Meath Senior Football Championship

-The 2018 Meath Senior Football Championship is the 126th edition of the Meath GAA's premier club Gaelic football tournament for senior clubs in County Meath, Ireland.
-Eighteen teams compete, with the winner representing Meath in the Leinster Senior Club Football Championship.
-The championship starts with a group stage and then progresses to a knock out stage.
+The 2018 Meath Senior Football Championship was the 126th edition of the Meath GAA's premier club Gaelic football tournament for senior clubs in County Meath, Ireland.
+Eighteen teams competed, with the winner representing Meath in the Leinster Senior Club Football Championship.
+The championship started with a group stage and then progressed to a knock out stage.

 Simonstown Gaels were the defending champions after they defeated Summerhill in the 2017 final to claim a "2-in-a-row" of titles.

 This was Curraha's debut in the top flight after claiming the 2017 Meath Intermediate Football Championship.
 Their 35 point loss (5-27 to 0-7) to Summerhill was the largest losing margin of any team in a S.F.C. match since 1996, when St. Colmcille's lost by a 44 point margin to Kilmainhamwood.

 The draw for the group stages of the championship were made on 5 March 2018 with the games commencing on the weekend of 15 April 2018.

 Blackhall Gaels were relegated to the Intermediate championship for 2019 after 17 years in the top-flight, including a S.F.C. title in 2003.

-Team Changes
+Team changes

-The following teams have changed division since the 2017 championship season.
+The following teams changed division since the 2017 championship season.